 Plan your next weekend trip.
 Start planning your travel month.
+Buy concert or theatre tickets.
 Look up all the things you can do in your area and do them.

 Do you feel at home at your host family’s place?
 Do you enjoy spending time with them?
 If you feel like you are not with the right host family you might wanna consider a rematch.

 I beg you not to give up.
 I know that homesickness is the worst, but all of this is such an important life lesson you won’t regret in the end.

 To me homesickness is a very interesting emotion.
 Whenever I was homesick I couldn’t eat, wanted to cry all the time and was just overall really unhappy.
 Kind of like a depression.
 But the funny thing was that whenever I got over it, whenever I got past homesickness I forgot completely how it felt.
 All I could remember was that it was just the worst feeling.
 And you know what?
 I made it.
 I overcame it and I am so happy and proud that I really lived abroad for such a long time.